MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - **Integration needs:** The design may require specific integrations with other systems or services.
 If a framework doesn’t support the necessary protocols or data formats, it could necessitate reconsidering the design or selecting a different framework.

 - **Team expertise:** The skillset of the development team can constrain framework choices.
 A design that relies on a less familiar framework might lead to increased development time and complexity, prompting a selection of a more familiar tool.

+## Identity, authorization, and access considerations

+Generally speaking, you should approach identity, authorization, and access in the same way that you normally design applications.
+You should use an identity provider, like Microsoft Entra, to manage these areas as much as possible.
+There are unique challenges to many AI applications that need special consideration however.
+Persisting access control lists (ACLs) through the system is sometimes challenging or even impossible without introducing novel development.
+Review the guidance found in [placeholder] to learn how to add security trimming metadata to documents and chunks.
+This trimming can be based on security groups or similar organizational constructs.